wiretap-retro/MigStorm-ITX/README.md

 An interactive HTML BOM has been added to the main repository to assist with building.

 ## Rev History
+v0.6 -- Current rev to build.
+Updated PS/2 Mouse & Keyboard to use redundant clock & data lines due to issues with some keyboards and mice using splitter style pinout. \
-v0.5 -- Current rev to build.
-Updated silkscreen for capacitor polarity upon community request.
+v0.5 -- Updated silkscreen for capacitor polarity upon community request.
 Updated iBOM and BOM. \
-v0.4 -- Corrected PS/2 Mouse & Keyboard pinout. \
+v0.4 -- Corrected PS/2 Mouse & Keyboard pwr/gnd pinout. \
 v0.3 -- Changed soft-power circuit from 555 timer to a MAX16054, cleaned up a few traces with lots of vias.
 Still need more cleanup. [depreciated rev, do not build] \
 v0.2 -- Initial rev with corrected 68k socket size. [depreciated rev, do not build] \
 v0.1 -- Alpha release, incorrect 68k footprint width. [depreciated, removed]